susemaa/test_timeWheel/README.md

 ## Deploy

-Open [vercel deploy](https://test-time-wheel.vercel.app/) to see the result.
+Click [here](https://test-time-wheel.vercel.app/) to see the result.

 ## Getting Started